Chris-pter/Oil-Palm-Tree-Detection-with-YOLOv8/README.md

 ---

 ## Image Source & Preprocessing
-The original images were captured at approximately **200 meter altitude**, where trees were too small to detect accurately.
+The original images were captured at approximately **200 meters altitude**, where trees were too small to detect accurately.

 **To address this:**
-* Images were **tiled into 640*640 pixel patch**
+* Images were **tiled into 640 X 640 pixel patches**
 * Only tiles representing a **visual zoom of 30-50 meters** were used for annotation
 * Tiles were then used for training the YOLOv8 model.